 - The funds are not intended for dissertation research.
 For those seeking funds to support dissertation research, please apply to the SEA’s M. Estellie Smith Memorial Fund Dissertation Award.

-Students who meet the eligibility requirements listed above may apply for the award by providing the following materials and meeting the deadline listed below.
-All materials should be submitted via email to Martha Rees (halperinaward[at]gmail[dot]com) by December 15, 2013.
-We will announce awards by February 15, 2014.
-Forms for applying are available in Halperin-Memorial-Fund-2014-Application, and include the following:
+Applicants who meet the eligibility requirements may apply for the award by providing the following materials by the deadline listed below.
+All materials should be submitted via email to firstname.lastname@example.org by January 20, 2024.
+Awards will be announced by late March, 2023.

 - Curriculum Vitae

 The Halperin Memorial Fund is a fund of the Society for Economic Anthropology, a Section of the American Anthropological Association, which is a 501(c)3 organization.
-Donations to The Halperin Memorial Fund are typically exempt from federal income tax, as are membership fees but please consult your tax advisor regarding your specific situation.
+Donations to The Halperin Memorial Fund are typically exempt from federal income tax, as are membership fees, but please consult your tax advisor regarding your specific situation.
+Donations can be made online or by check.
 When you make a donation to support the Halperin Memorial Fund by check, please make your check to “SEA/American Anthropological Association” and note that the donation is for the Halperin Memorial Fund.

 Arlington, VA 22201-3386